Roommates aren’t just for college students. When I was single in my 20s and 30s, I always lived with roommates.

 It doesn’t hurt to know this information regardless, but if you own the home or are subleasing the unit, you especially need to know your rights and responsibilities.

 Make Sure Your Room Locks

-If you worry about keeping valuables safe, get a lock (with your landlord’s permission) for your bedroom door that can be locked from the outside.
+If you worry about keeping valuables safe, get a lock (with your landlord’s permission) for your bedroom door.
 Unless your roommate is skilled with lock-picking tools, breaking the lock or removing the door takes work and leaves signs.